9623Y/9623Y-Spin-Up-Notebook/README.md

 ##### **Inital Take Away**

 My inital take away before reviewing footage from this test is that with the left flywheel spinning slower the disc seems to not only go straighter but fly farther than the discs fired with the right flywheel spinning slower.
-Something I noticed when the right flywheel was spinning slower was that the discs began to shoot out right instantly and began curving to the left fast than the disc fired with the left flywheel moving slower curved to the right.
+Something I noticed when the right flywheel was spinning slower was that the discs began to shoot out right instantly and began curving to the left, unlike the disc fired with the left flywheel moving slower which caused the disc to curve to the right.

 ##### **Table of Data**